sevidmusic/Roady/README.md

 </head>
 ```

+# Create the css file referenced by the HtmlHead.php dynamic output file

 The HtmlHead.php dynamic output file's content contains a `<link>` tag that references
 a css file, styles.css, this css file must be created in the App Package's css directory.